pbmanis/cnmodel/INSTALL.md

 Requirements outside of the Python environment:

 0. A recent version of Python (we use 3.7.9 as of this writing).
 It should be available as "python3.7" from the command line.
+Python 3.8 also works.

 1. XCode with command line tools installed, or gcc compiler.
 Some of the programs require a C compiler.